CarbonLDP/carbonldp-js-sdk/doc/README.md

 resolve( relativeURI:string ):string
 ```

-Returns the resolved relative URI specified, in accordance of the scope of the context.
+Returns the resolved relative URI specified, in accordance with the scope of the context.

 *Parameters*